 With slightly more than a week to the oral examinations, it is important for children to not feel overwhelmed.
 Now is the time which parents will really need to work with their children’s minds and hearts and show them your fullest support!
 I have been receiving enquiries about our P6 class and I regret to inform you that our P6 class is full and we will not be taking in any more children.
 However, do drop me a comment, a message or an email if you have any doubts that you need to clarify, I will try my best to get back to you as soon as possible.

-In the past few weeks, we have been discussing about oral at length (you can drop by our archive to take a look at our previous oral tips!) to prepare for PSLE oral this year.
+In the past few weeks, we have been discussing about oral at length (you can drop by our blog to take a look at our previous oral tips!) to prepare for PSLE oral this year.
 The section which is causing most parents and children anxiety is the stimulus-based conversation.
 I have stressed about how having a conversation is basically a session of sharing stories.
 As I revised with my pupils these few weeks, I feel that it is necessary to highlight how by simply using the 5W1H, your children will be able to lengthen their stories (hence, the conversation!) and pack in the details to paint a fuller picture to engage the examiners.
 Here are two ways for you to fill up your stories:

 1. Use the 5W1H to think through your stories